mownica1910/OIBSIP/README.md

 File Name: password_genertaor.py

 Description:Python-based GUI application that generates secure random passwords using Tkinter.
 Users can customize password length and character types, with features like input validation and clipboard support.

+Task 4:weather app

+File Name:weather.py

+Description:A Python-based weather application that fetches real-time weather data using city names.
+Displays temperature, weather conditions, humidity, and other key metrics in a simple interface